HackYourFuture/JavaScript1/fundamentals/oop_classes.md

 In the Functional Programming style (also referred to as Declarative Programming), we prefer to declare what the computer should do.

-In the next example we have used the `filter` method to extract a subset of months with 31 days, used the `map` method to create an informational string about each month and a `forEach` method to output those strings to the console.
+In the next example we have used the `filter` method to extract a subset of months having 31 days, used the `map` method to create an informational string for each month and a `forEach` method to output those strings to the console.

-Put in other words, we state or declare that the computer should **filter** our array according to some defined criterion, then it should **map** the filtered object to string and print out each string to the console.
+Or, put in other words, we state or **declare** that the computer should **filter** our array according to some predefined criterion, then **map** each filtered object to a string and print out each string to the console.

 In contrast to the imperative style we do not have to infer from looking at the code what we are actually doing.
-Instead, the names of out functions and methods already imply what it is we want to achieve.
+Instead, the names of our functions and methods already imply what it is we want to achieve.

 ```js
 const months = [